svrem/x4-analyzer/README.md

 The X4 Analyzer is a tool that allows you to analyze that data contained in a [X4: Foundations](https://www.egosoft.com/games/x4/info_en.php) save file.
 The program consists of two parts: a Python script that reads the save file and stores the useful data in a SQLite database and a web interface written in Go that reads, parses and displays the extracted data.

+The frontend is written in HTML and Javascript and uses [tailwindcss](https://tailwindcss.com/) and some components from [Flowbite](https://flowbite.com/).
+The navigation is done using [htmx](https://htmx.org/).

 ## Usage

 ### Requirements